thomasrayner/thomasrayner.github.io/_posts/2017-12-06-beginner-powershell-tip-the-count-property-doesnt-exist-if-a-command-only-returns-one-item.md

 ---
 layout: post
-title: Beginner PowerShell Tip: The .Count Property Doesn't Exist If A Command Only Returns One Item
+title: Beginner PowerShell Tip - The .Count Property Doesn't Exist If A Command Only Returns One Item
 date: 2017-12-06 07:00
 author: thmsrynr
 comments: true